 Four areas of concern for most computer users

 Linux updates consist of fixes, improvements, and additions to existing software packages.
 All of these come in the form of Security Updates, and Software Downloads.
 It is important to keep your Linux system up to date, which in turn keeps your Linux system secure.
 The great thing is this updating process is totally in your control.
 Updates are only installed when and if you choose, and only the ones that you choose.
 Updates are not automatic or out of your control.
-When you perform your updates your Linux Update Manager categorizes them in levels numbered 1, 2, 3, 4, & 5.
-By default Linux does not select levels 4 & 5.
+When you perform your updates your Linux Update Manager categorizes them in levels numbered 1, 2, 3, & 4.
+By default Linux does not select levels 4 .
 They should never be trusted.
 These usually come from third party sources and therefore can not be guaranteed to be safe.
 Level 3 updates are selected by default, but we recommend not installing them either, unless a particular update is needed.
 Levels 1 & 2 should always be installed.
 They can be trusted.
-By not installing levels 3 - 5 you are not missing any updates that you need.
+By not installing levels 3-4 you are not missing any updates that you need.
 In the newest versions of Linux the update manager is already configured to accept only the updates from your protected software channel.
 Except for browsers and email programs, software programs update, but do not upgrade.
 You can annually upgrade to new versions, but it is not advised.
 New versions of software are officially released only in new long term support versions of Linux.
 This is usually a 5 year cycle.
 Because of this most issues are corrected long before the product is released to the public.

 As mentioned before The greatest thing about Linux is, that you are in control of your computer.
 You don't have a hardware company or a software company telling you what, where, when, or if you can do something on your computer.
 Then, after all of that, make you pay for all of those things you didn't ask for or want.
 Keep in mind we are talking about your computer that you bought with your money, and a company that does not own your computer telling you what to do with it and then charging you for that.
 Also, keep in mind, that there are proprietary software packages that are developed for Linux.
 Such as CAD programs.
-These you will probably have to pay for and you may be limited on how you use them.
+These you will probably have to pay for and be subject to terms nad conditions of use.
 Conclusion?
 Linux represents freedom of choice when it comes to computing.